 Sometimes enough is enough.
 That’s what happened one day when Brooks was totally in the middle of another project.
 Our bathroom was torn up and awaiting a makeover and Brooks had had all he could stand of the stained, dirty carpet on our stairs.
 He stopped what he was doing and pulled the carpet off the stairs.
 He had no plan after that.
 He just mentally needed to get the dirty carpet pulled out and then ponder his next move.
 Lucky for him, I had been stalking Pinterest for months formulating a plan for the stairs.
 I was in love with the idea of a painted stairway.
-I had these lovelies pinned to my boards and was looking for a way to customize the design.

 Our best design work together comes from our mutual collaboration.
 Unfortunately, we butt heads ALOT!!!!!!
 All of you women out there who wish your husband would take some initiative to fix up your home, beware of what you wish for.
 We have had many, many, many disagreements about the way a room should be designed.
 He likes shiny, fancy and blingy.
 I like simple, distressed and cottage-y.
 Luckily, our direction on this project was on the same page and we both contributed some great ideas.
 My idea was to have a painted runner down the middle.
 Brooks’ idea was to have a different name for Jesus for each of the stair treads.
 I think it turned out great and it really fits in with the rest of our house.